LINKS

 Beaconsfield - Another affluent and attractive Buckinghamshire town, Beaconsfield was the parliamentary seat of PM Benjamin Disraeli.
 Beaconsfield Map.

 Marlow - A pretty town situated on the banks of the River Thames in Buckinghamshire, Marlow is well worth a visit.
-Marlow Map (Weather).
+Marlow Buckinghamshire Map (Weather).

 Waddesdon - Location of the famous Waddesdon Manor, this small, charming village is located to the north-west of Aylesbury in Buckinghamshire.
 Waddesdon.

 Stoke Mandeville - A small village located near to Aylesbury in Buckinghamshire, Stoke Mandeville gave it's name to the famous hospital which is renowned for it's spinal injuries centre.
-Stoke Mandeville Map.

 Aston Clinton - Located to the south-east of Aylesbury, the pretty village of Aston Clinton has a population of three and a half thousand and a parish area of just under 4,000 acres. he village has several pubs such as the Oak, the Partridge Arms and the Duck Inn.
-Map.